Luphen1/Productline-Sales-Portfolio-Project/README.md

 ```

---- Who are the top 10 customers with highest percentage of sales?
+--- Who were the top 10 customers with highest percentage of sales?
 -- Euro Shopping Channel had the highest percentage_revenue of 40.95% and other of 106
 WITH top_ten_customers AS
 (